redhat-sap/sap-hana-deployment/README.md

 ## Requirements

-This role is intended to use on a RHEL system that gets SAP software.
+This role is intended to be used on a RHEL system on which SAP HANA software is to be installed.
 So your system needs to be installed with at least the RHEL core packages, properly registered and prepared for HANA or Netweaver installation.

 It needs access to the software repositories required to install SAP HANA (see also: [How to subscribe SAP HANA systems to the Update Services for SAP Solutions](https://access.redhat.com/solutions/3075991))